|

 If Senators Van Wanggaard and Tim Carpenter,

-and/or Representatives Joel Kitchens and Alex Joers represent your district,
+and/or Representatives Joel Kitchens and Alex Joers or any of the current

 THANK THEM for authoring this bill.